docker-archive/global-hack-day-3/foresti/README.md

 cp server.pem server.key certs
 ```

-**NOTE**: If you plan to test godoauth on different host then you will need a properly signed SSL or add the following parametes to the docker daemon ```--insecure-registry private.registry.io:5000```
+**NOTE**: If you plan to test godoauth on a different host you will need a properly signed SSL or you must add ```--insecure-registry private.registry.io:5000``` to the docker daemon parameters.

-### Registry v2
+## Docker Registry v2

-On your docker host start Registry v2
+On your Docker host start Registry v2

 ```
 docker run -d -p 5000:5000 --restart=always --name registry \